crear-y-configurar-proyecto-aspnet

 aspnet-run

-Now you can access this address from your browser (Chrome, Firefox, etc…),
+Now you can access from your browser (Chrome, Firefox, etc…) to this address,

-And you will see the ASP.NET response with the weather forecast data (made up, of course, it’s an example) in JSON format.
+And you will see ASP.NET’s response, with the weather forecast data (made up of course, it’s an example), in JSON format.

 aspnet-weatherforecast

-It’s that simple!
-It’s not much more complicated to set up an API with ASP.NET.
+That’s how easy it is!
+It’s not much more complicated to launch an API with ASP.NET.
 Now you can continue reading the rest of the course to master this technology 😉.